 FLUSH [NO_WRITE_TO_BINLOG | LOCAL]

-the binary log so that they will be replicated to replication
+log so that they replicate to replication slaves.
+To suppress

 NO_WRITE_TO_BINLOG keyword or its alias

 READ LOCK (with or without a table list) are not